babel/website/docs/usage/loose.md

 Loose mode enables certain transformers to generate cleaner output that lacks specific ES6 edgecases.
-These edgecases are either unlikely to appear in your code or the inclusion of them introduces signifcant overhead.
+These edgecases are either unlikely to appear in your code or the inclusion of them introduces significant overhead.

-As a result of loose mode code will execute faster and be much readable and comparable to the original but will deviate from the spec in slight ways.
+As a result of loose mode code will execute faster and be much more readable and comparable to the original but will deviate from the spec in slight ways.

 <blockquote class="babel-callout babel-callout-warning">